acemasterjb/constellation/README.md

 ## current state
 This project is a WIP.
-Currently, you can browse a directory once chossen, play and pause a song, and stop it.
+[The features list](/#features) will be updated when each of these are crossed out.

 ~~Currently working on how to properly pause and resume.~~